|

 BUNTY:

-English name, probably from the rhyme about "baby
+English name, probably derived from an old nursery rhyme about "baby

 bunting."